Curriculum design is centre stage once more, and nowhere is an effective computing curriculum more vital than in KS3.

-Creative curriculum design principles – using cutting-edge research and evidence, learn about best practice in modern curriculum design and develop a vision for your curriculum that fits into your school.
+Curriculum design principles – learn about best practice in modern curriculum design, developing a vision for your curriculum that fits into your school.
 Consider the strengths of your current provision, and the opportunities to make improvements.
-You’ll explore the transition from primary to secondary school.
-Finally, you’ll consider the aims of your KS3 computing curriculum and the subject knowledge required.

 How long is this course?

 This is a one-day, face-to-face course which consists of approx. six hours of teaching time.

 How will you learn?

 You’ll engage with active learning in groups including direct instruction, hands-on activities and challenge-based learning.